karlwettin/prevalence-nodejs/README.md

 Acknowledgements
 ================

-The serializer use code from <https://github.com/jdknezek/json-ref> with authorization of its author Jonathan D. Knezek.
+The serializer use code from <https://github.com/jdknezek/json-ref> by Jonathan D. Knezek.

 Caveats
 =======